TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/FrontendsBackends/Index.rst

 Because of the mentioned drawbacks, the memcached backend should be used with care or in situations where cache integrity is not important or if a cache has no need to use tags at all.
+Currently, the memcache backend implements the TaggableBackendInterface, so the implementation does allow tagging, even if it is not advised to used this backend together with heavy tagging.

 .. warning::